Stephen Kidd, Executive Director, 202-296-4994 ext. 149, email@example.com

 Stephen Kidd is executive director of the National Humanities Alliance (NHA).
 Before joining NHA, he was director of the Smithsonian Folklife Festival, the Smithsonian Institution's "Museum without Walls."
 As director, he oversaw the development of major, research-based exhibitions including, among others, Crisis and Creativity: Unfolding the AIDS Memorial Quilt (2012), Colombia: the Nature of Culture (2011), and Asian Pacific Americans: Local Lives, Global Ties (2010).
 Prior to his work at the Smithsonian, he served on the staff of the United States Holocaust Memorial Museum.
 He holds a B.A. in history from the University of Pennsylvania and a Ph.D. in American Studies from the George Washington University.

 Beatrice Gurwitz is assistant director of the National Humanities Alliance (NHA).
 Prior to joining NHA, Gurwitz served as a consultant at the National Endowment for the Humanities and the U.S. Department of State.
 She has also taught at the University of Maryland and in the New York City public school system.
-She recently co-edited a special issue of the Journal of Jewish Identities on Jewish youth in the global 1960s and published an article on Italian ethnicity in Mexico in the journal Immigrants and Minorities.
-Her writing has also appeared in the Chronicle of Higher Education.
+She is the author of Argentine Jews in the Age of Revolt (Brill, 2016).
+Her writing has also appeared in Journal of Jewish Identities, Immigrants and Minorities, and the Chronicle of Higher Education.
 She holds a B.A. from Wesleyan University and a Ph.D. in History from the University of California, Berkeley.

 Robert Bowen, Government Affairs Associate, 202-296-4994 ext.
 109, email@example.com